-In episode 18 of the Growth Series podcast, Jeremy Duncombe, Director of Intermediaries at Accord Mortgages, is joined by Jackie Bennet, Director of Mortgages at UK Finance, to discuss the UK housing market, the issues, solutions and the future.
+In episode 18 of the Growth Series podcast, Jeremy Duncombe, Director of Intermediaries at Accord Mortgages, is joined by Jackie Bennet, from UK Finance, to discuss the UK housing market, the issues, solutions and the future.

 Jackie opens by discussing how the UK is no longer a single housing market; even in London there are huge differences in how prices fluctuate.
 While the capital has traditionally been the place when prices rocket upward, the last year has seen prices fall modestly, while in other areas of the country prices have risen.

 The annual need for new homes is between 240,000 and 340,000 new builds.
 However the current supply is only slightly over 200,000, a figure still below that reached in the 1970s.

 Also interesting is the much greater focus on multi-use buildings, particularly in town centres.

 Jackie comments that she doesn’t see how prices will not continue to rise, save for market uncertainty, especially with Brexit weighing on the market.

 On her thoughts regarding government policy toward the housing market, Jackie is less optimistic about long term planning to deal with the major challenges the industry faces, quipping, ‘We’ve had 15 housing ministers in the 18 years I’ve been in the mortgage industry’.

 Jackie expressed more optimism regarding the white paper, ‘Fixing our broken housing market’.
 This government paper examined four key areas: planning for the right homes in the right places, building homes faster, diversifying the housing market and how to help people today.
 She discussed how UK Finance is contributing to work on diversification and supporting people currently in or getting into the housing market.